opensalt/opensalt/docs/deployment/google_recaptcha.md

 # How to get Secret Keys for Google reCAPTCHA v2

 Opensalt uses Google Invisible reCAPTCHA for prevent DOS attacks.
-In order to make it work you need to set the following environment variables:
+In order to make it work you need to set the following environment variables in the `docker/.env` file:
 ```
 GOOGLE_CAPTCHA_SITE_KEY
 GOOGLE_CAPTCHA_SECRET_KEY